 At Arnold & Itkin LLP, our team of award-winning, nationally-renowned defective child and infant products lawyers has won billions in verdicts and settlements for our clients.
 We’ve won hundreds of results of $1 million or more for those suffering from the negligence of others.
 Our work allows families to get closure, pay for funeral expenses, and rebuild their lives in the wake of tragedy.
 Arnold & Itkin has the resources to hold Fisher-Price accountable for what they did; speak with us today to learn how we can help you move forward.

-Why Was the Fisher-Price Rock ‘n Play Sleeper Recalled?
+the Fisher-Price Rock ‘n Play Sleeper Recall

 On April 5, 2019, the United States Consumer Product Safety Commission and Fisher-Price issued a joint warning about the Rock ‘n Play sleeper after reports that 10 infants died while using the product since 2015.
 The deaths occurred after infants rolled over while in the sleeper.
 Because it is made from concaved cloth, infants become trapped if they accidentally roll over on their stomach.
 The warning stopped short of a recall and only advised parents to stop using the seat once a child reached 3 months old or could roll over independently.
 The company did not initially offer refunds for those who bought the Rock ‘n Sleeper, and the dangerous product remained on store shelves.